c3crocks/kickstarter/README.md

 ![](https://github.com/c3crocks/kickstarter/blob/main/Additional_Images/Sub-Category_Outcome_LaunchDate.png)

 - What can you conclude about the Outcomes based on Goals?
+	- The 'Less than 1000' category showed promising results based on the percentage of succesfful campaigns.
+	- However the campaigns with goal category '1000 to 4999' remain the strongest contender for theater category with 387 successful campaigns compared to only 141 of 'Less than 1000'.
+	- Conducting more campaigns with '1000 to 4999' category would give promising results.

 - What are some limitations of this dataset?
+	- The dataset provided information about each campaigns was limited.
+It would have been easier to categorize them under comedy, thriller, suspense and so on
+		- This could also help us understand if themes affected the campaigns to fail
+	- There was no information about the backers
+		- is the pledge coming from an institution or individual
+		- Reasons to participate
+	- FX rates for currency at the time (USD to GBP, USD to EUR and so on) to precisely calculate the average donation in each country

 - What are some other possible tables and/or graphs that we could create?
+	-